ahmedkarim4412/alx-low_level_programming/0x15-file_io/README.md

     * Entry point address
   * Format is identical to `readelf -h` (version `2.26.1`).
-  * If an error occurs or the file is not an `ELF` file, the function displays a corresponding error message to `stderr` and
- Even More Ponters, Arrays, and Strings  exits with a status value of `98`.
+  * If an error occurs or the file is not an `ELF` file, the function displays a corresponding error message to `stderr` and exits with a status value of `98`.